-You can’t know whether bankruptcy is right for you if you don’t have accurate information about the law and what the process can and cannot do.
+You can’t know whether to believe bankruptcy myths or not if you don’t have accurate information about the law and what the process can and cannot do.

 Our aim at Flexer Law is not only to practice law.
 It is also to educate our clients and our community about making the most of bankruptcy’s opportunity for a fresh start.
 For most of our clients, that process starts with our bankruptcy lawyers taking the time to separate the truth from the myths and carefully guide you through the bankruptcy process.

 False.
 The bankruptcy process was created to give people a meaningful fresh start.
 Leaving you with nothing but the shirt on your back would more or less be condemning you to long-term poverty.
 The truth is that bankruptcy allows most people to keep their homes, cars and all of their personal possessions.

 False.
 Most people who need the kind of help bankruptcy offers need it because of circumstances beyond their control.
 Even if you’re not one of those people, filing for bankruptcy is actually a more honest and responsible thing to do than continuing to shuffle deck chairs on the Titanic while you sink deeper in debt with each passing month.

 3.)
 “You can only file for bankruptcy once.”

 False.
 You can obtain a discharge under Chapter 7 bankruptcy once every eight years.
 You can file for Chapter 13 more often, but cannot obtain a Chapter 13 bankruptcy discharge within four years of a previous Chapter 7.
 (If you have filed bankruptcy before, check out this video to review the time limits about when you can file again.)

 4.)
 “My credit will be permanently ruined.”